-Knowing your maximum budget means you won’t waste time chasing properties that are outside of your price range or getting your heart set on a property that you absolutely love but is outside of your budget.
+Knowing your maximum budget means you won’t waste time chasing properties that are outside your price range or getting your heart set on a property that you absolutely love but is outside your budget.

 Ultimately a pre-approval will give you the confidence to start looking at properties, talking to real estate agents and negotiating, knowing you can afford that particular property you’re interested in.

-4. What is the pre approval loan process?
+What is the pre-approval loan process?

 - Provide proof of loans, credit cards, savings, and income.

 - We collect your financial information.
 Your primary contact at this stage is the Credit Analyst.
 The information we collect is:

 - Your deposit.
 Your deposit is the other main factor in your ability to get a loan.
-We will review your deposit and access to additional funds (such as grants) to see whether you have enough deposit to qualify for a loan.
+We will review your deposit and access to other funds (such as grants) to see whether you have enough deposit to qualify for a loan.

-We take the information gleaned from the credit review process and use a custom loan policy checker that checks over 4,890 data points across our panel of lenders to see which lender will be your best .
+We take the information gleaned from the credit review process and use a custom loan policy checker that checks over 4,890 data points across our panel of lenders to see which lender will be your best option.

 - We send your information to the bank or lender.
 Once our internal credit team and your broker have reviewed your file, we will send your pre-approval application to your chosen bank or lender.
-We will work with them to get your pre-approval completed as quickly as possible, but bear in mind that this takes time—usually 1 to 3 weeks.
+We will work with them to complete your pre-approval as quickly as possible, but bear in mind that this takes time—usually 1 to 3 weeks.

 Once your pre-approval is complete, we will give you a call to go through the details and give you the resources and tools you need to get out there and find your new property.